 As I flossed regularly prior to using this, I noticed no sensitivity, bleeding or other side effects.
-For you the experience could be different.
-Sensitivity and a bit of bleeding is normal, if however this lasts for more than a week stop using and consult your dentist.
+For you, the experience could be different.
+Sensitivity and a bit of bleeding are normal if you have some signs of gum disease and start to clean between your teeth.
+If however these issues last for more than a week of daily sue stop using the water flosser and consult your dentist.

 It is probably worth noting that the flosser is water resistant and is protected from splashes, but don’t go immersing it and keep the charging stand well away from water.

 Summary of Design, Usability, Clean & General Use

 - Slightly larger than you expect, but comfortable to hold in hand

 - Well constructed

 - Available in green & white as well as pink & white

 - Automatic power off after 4 minutes

 - Can use water or mouthwash, stores approx 60ml